 - Use of data

-Two evenly balanced papers with six mark extended questions and multiple choice questions.
+Two evenly balanced papers with six and nine mark extended questions and multiple-choice questions.

 Practical performance in physical activity and sport (30%) -